Bike type guide

 Top providers for Dirt bike

 Most dirt bike owners assume the bike is covered, and most of them are wrong.
 A dedicated off-road dirt bike usually falls outside a standard road-motorcycle policy, a homeowners policy, and an auto policy alike, because none of those products was written for a machine that never gets a license plate.
 Closing that gap takes a dedicated off-road policy bought specifically for the bike.
-Cost is the easy part of the equation: $120 is a realistic floor and $480 the upper end for a year of off-road coverage, well under the all-bikes median, since a dirt bike that stays off public roads is never exposed to on-road liability.
-A cheap policy, then, but one an owner has to actually go out and buy.
+Cost is the easy part of the equation: $120 is a realistic floor and $360 the upper end for a year of off-road coverage, well under the all-bikes median, since a dirt bike that stays off public roads is never exposed to on-road liability.
+A cheap policy, then, but one an owner has to go out and buy.

 Why a dirt bike has specific insurance considerations